How to Adopt a Baby in Florida in 7 Simple Steps

 In the meantime, your Florida adoption attorney will contact you to schedule an adoption finalization hearing in your local circuit court, which maintains jurisdiction for all adoption hearings in the state of Florida.
 Typically, the adoptive family, your adoption attorney, and sometimes your social worker will attend the finalization hearing.
 At the hearing, the judge will officially grant your parental rights with a final adoption decree.

-This legally completes the Florida adoption process, and formally recognizes your child’s place in your family.
+This legally completes the Florida infant adoption process and formally recognizes your child’s place in your family.

-Although the legal process of adoption in Florida ends with adoption finalization, the adoption process never truly ends.
-It’s a lifelong journey of discovery for both birth and adoptive families.
+Although the legal process of adopting a baby in Florida legally ends with adoption finalization, the adoption process is never truly over.
+Instead, it’s a lifelong journey of discovery for both birth and adoptive families.

 Whenever possible, open adoptions are encouraged.
-Studies have shown them to be highly beneficial for everyone involved, most importantly the adoptee.
-An open adoption in Florida allows for the lines of communication to stay open on some level between the birth and adoptive family.
+Studies have shown these kinds of adoption to be highly beneficial for everyone involved, but most importantly for the adoptee.
+An open baby adoption in Florida allows for the lines of communication to stay open on some level between the birth and adoptive family.

-During the adoption planning process, adoptive and birth parents are paired together keeping in mind the amount of contact they each want in their adoption.
+During the adoption planning process, adoptive and birth parents are matched based on the amount of contact they each want in their adoption.
 Open adoptions can include exchanging letters, calls, photos, texts, emails and visits at varying levels of frequency.
 There’s no strict definition of an open adoption.
 It’s simply whatever the birth and adoptive family want it to look like.
 Every relationship is unique!

 For birth and adoptive families who prefer a semi-open adoption, American Adoptions can facilitate post-placement contact between the parties for up to 18 years.